puppetlabs/vmfloaty/README.md

 ### Example Projects

 - [John McCabe: vmpooler-bitbar](https://github.com/johnmccabe/vmpooler-bitbar/)
-  + vmpooler status and management in your menubar with bitbar
+  - vmpooler status and management in your menubar with bitbar
 - [Brian Cain: vagrant-vmpooler](https://github.com/briancain/vagrant-vmpooler)
-  + Use Vagrant to manage your vmpooler instances
+  - Use Vagrant to manage your vmpooler instances

+## Special thanks

+Special thanks to [Brian Cain](https://github.com/briancain) as he is the original author of vmfloaty!
+Vast amounts of this code exist thanks to his efforts.